gellanyhassan0/gellany_tools/README.md

 # gellany tools
 https://github.com/gellanyhassan0/gellany_tools

-gellany_tools help who want to automate tools in single terminal in one app running with multi command line running as same time we inspire main idea only from https://github.com/juanbenitezdev/fsociety-1 and reduce 1800 code line with minumum 50 line as OOP skeleton this app will help you in update and installing tools or apps without you try to install each it indvidual but should enter in -to --tool arugemnt name of tool gellany_tools have two mode ( single for using one command line or multi for using multi command line in terminal in same time with as posiible arguments
+gellany_tools help who want to automate tools in single terminal in one app running with multi command line running as same time and  inspire main idea only from https://github.com/juanbenitezdev/fsociety-1 with reducing 1800 code line with minumum 50 line as OOP skeleton this app will help  in update and installing tools or apps without you try to install each it indvidual but should enter in -to --tool arugemnt name of tool gellany_tools have two mode ( single for using one command line or multi for using multi command line in terminal in same time with as posiible arguments

 # installing steps